The Role of Exceptional Points and Transmission Peak Degeneracies in Non-Hermitian Sensing: Appendix D: Experimental Methods

 Experimental control of parameters is achieved through a Python API. $f_y$ is primarily tuned using an external magnetic field controlled by an electromagnet driven by a digital current source (SRS CS580).
-We offset the frequency of the YIG to 6 GHz using a fixed neodymium magnet and tune $B_z$ using the current source.
-To modify $\kappa_y$ with high resolution, we insert an analog voltage-controlled attenautor (Analog Devices HMC812ALC4 integrated with EV1 eval board) on the YIG self-feedback loop, and modify the voltage using precision voltage source (SRS DC205).
-A full schematic diagram including all components and wiring is included in the Supplementary Information.
+We offset the frequency of the YIG to 6 GHz using a fixed neodymium magnet and finely tune $B_z$ using the current source.
+To modify $\kappa_y$ with high resolution, we insert an analog voltage-controlled attenuator (Analog Devices HMC812ALC4 integrated with EV1 eval board) on the YIG self-feedback loop, and modify the voltage using precision voltage source (SRS DC205).
+A full schematic of the experimental apparatus is depicted in Fig.~\ref{supp_fig:expr_diagram}.